QUESTIONS TO ASK YOUR OB-GYN: INDUCTION OF LABOR, James Miller, MD (Digital)

 Many patients state a preference to avoid an induction of labor because “it isn’t natural” and because of the long-held belief that an induction of labor increases the risk of a C-section.
-While it is true that an induction of labor isn’t natural, this does not mean that it is a bad.
+While it’s true that an induction of labor isn’t natural, this doesn’t mean it’s bad.
 In fact, an induction of labor can reduce “natural” risks of pregnancy (like stillbirth).
 Finally, recent randomized controlled trials do not show an increased risk of C-section as a result of labor induction when compared to spontaneous labors.

 There are some downsides to an induction of labor.
 First, the process is slow.
 Typically, patients arrive at midnight, and delivery usually doesn’t occur before the following evening.
-Second, labor inductions require more time in the hospital relative to spontaneous labor.
-Third, some inductions fail, and do not result in a vaginal delivery.
-As is the case with spontaneous labor, it is impossible to know which laboring patients will need a C-section and which will deliver vaginally.
+Second, labor inductions can require more time in the hospital relative to spontaneous labor.
+Third, some inductions fail, and don’t result in a vaginal delivery.
+As is the case with spontaneous labor, it’s impossible to know which laboring patients will need a C-section and which will deliver vaginally.
 The best predictor of a successful labor induction is a history of a prior vaginal birth.
 The best predictor of a failed labor induction is first pregnancy, advanced maternal age, and an “unfavorable” cervix.

 How can I prepare?

 Understand that the process is long and try to be patient.
 Bring things to the hospital to distract you and pass the time.
 Whether or not you wish to have an early epidural before the induction process begins or no epidural at all, many patients bring music, reading material, movies, birthing balls, breathing techniques, and others to support them through the day.